Trump Sweet, Congress Sour On Turkey

 It appears unlikely the privileged resolution will sway Senate Majority Leader Mitch McConnell, R-Ky.
 "Do we know what the political impact such sanctions will have inside Turkey?"
 McConnell asked late last month on the Senate floor.
 "Will they weaken President Erdogan or rally the country to his cause?
 Do we know the impact sanctions will have on U.S. companies?"

-Former U.S. ambassador to Turkey Edelman sees further sanctions, which could limit U.S. arms sales to Turkey, as problematic.
+Edelman, the former U.S. ambassador, sees further sanctions that could limit U.S. arms sales to Turkey as problematic.
 "It's a little bit awkward to be saying we're going to sanction you because you're buying Russian military equipment, we don't want you buying Russian military equipment," he says, "and so the punishment is you're not allowed to buy American military equipment."

 The U.S. has been the source of nearly two-thirds of Turkey's imported weapons of war, according the Stockholm International Peace Research Institute.